expo/expo/docs/pages/launcher/distribution-for-ios.md

 import ConfigurationDiff from '~/components/plugins/ConfigurationDiff';

-Now that you've installed the Expo Dev Client, you are ready to share builds with your team.

-> ⚠️ **Managed Expo projects are not yet supported**, but we are working on bringing the Development Client to the Managed Workflow!
-If you want to build a managed Expo project with the Development Client, you'll have to eject it first.
+> ⚠️ **Managed Expo projects are not yet supported**, but we are working on bringing the Dev Launcher to the Managed Workflow!
+If you want to build a managed Expo project with the Dev Launcher, you'll have to eject it first.
 See the [Ejecting to Bare Workflow](../workflow/customizing.md) page to learn how.

 ## If you are installing in a simulator